benmaier/GeoNames-MySQL-DataImport/README.md

 - **truncate-db** Removes geonames data from db.

 The <a href="http://codigofuerte.github.com/GeoNames-MySQL-DataImport" target="_blank">reference site</a> is still under construction for this new version.
 Stay tuned to this site.

+### BFM notes

+Don't forget to add the password in `geonames_importer.sh`.

+An additional command `./geonames_importer.sh -a delete-unneccessary` was added.
+This command removes entries with population numbers < 100 and buildings (featue code BLDG).

+Before updating, make sure to truncate the existing data.
+Then import again and delete unncessary.

+Note that for older mysql versions, an index of varchar with length `varchar(200)` is too much.
+Whenever an entry is used as an index, change occurrences of `varchar(200)` to `varchar(191)`.

+Maybe increase the mysql values for `net_read_timeout`, `net_write_timeout` and `connection_timeout` in case you get errors in that regard.